 Site translation

-The Site translation section drives the automatic translation of all your content — showcase pages, product pages, collections, blog articles, emails — into the languages you select.
+The Site translation section drives the automatic translation of all your content (showcase pages, product pages, collections, blog articles, emails) into the languages you select.
 Each active language gives access to a version of your site at a dedicated URL (for example /en for English).

 Come here when you open your store internationally and want to add a new language, when you want to track the progress of an ongoing translation, or when you need to tell the translation engine how to handle specific terms (brand names, character names, expressions unique to your universe) so they aren't translated or are translated in a particular way.

 Your changes are saved in one go with Save at the top of the page, or discarded with Cancel.
 A confirmation screen recaps the impact of your changes before launching the translation.
+If you change the languages or settings while a translation is in progress, it restarts from the beginning.

 Site language selection